Oisota/Breakout/README.markdown

 ### Installation
 Download the zip file and extract the contents.
 From the game directory, execute breakout.py on the command line to run the game.
-Note that this game requires pyhon 3 and pygame to be installed.
+Note that this game requires python 3 and pygame to be installed.

 ### Level Customization